Keathan01/CDV01_Career_Goals_Reflection_KEABRE25108_FTO2502_A1_Keathan-Bredenkamp_CDV01-Surname_CDV01/README.md

 1. **Skills Analysis**:

-    *Proficient in HTML,CSS
+    -Proficient in HTML,CSS

-    *Experience in web development
+    -Experience in web development

     -Familiarity with version control(GIT) and repositories(GITHUB)
     -Skills to improve :
     *Develop a deeper understanding of HTML and CSS *Become proficient in Javascript
     *Improve coding efficiency and problem solving skills

 2. **Interests and Values**:
 -Key interests and Values: